sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/Ruby_Debugger.md

 The debug perspective contains the following views per default:

 * Debug

 * Variables

 * Breakpoints

 * Editor

 * Outline

 * Console

 * Tasks

-In addition to these there are two more view for the debug perspective: the Expression and Display view.
+In addition to these, there are two more views for the debug perspective: the Expression and Display view.
 The Expression view will be opened for displaying the results of inspect commands (runtime evaluation).
-The Display view allows to enter arbitrary ruby commands for evaluation.
+The Display view allows entering arbitrary ruby commands for evaluation.

 ### Variables View

-The Variables View shows the variables available in the stack trace which is selected in the Debug view.
+The Variables View shows the variables available in the stack trace, which is selected in the Debug view.

 #### Show Constants and Classes